anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 of the operator (RA/CA) may be intermittent or off-line.
 Messages are to be sent as soon as sufficient transfer capacity is available.

-The label `[OPTIONAL forwarding]` means that on receiving from a pledge a request of the given type (or a certificate confirmation), the registrar MAY answer the request directly itself.
+The label `[OPTIONAL forwarding]` means that on receiving from a pledge a request of the given type, the registrar MAY answer the request directly itself.
 Otherwise the registrar MUST forward the request to a backend PKI component and forward any resulting response back to the pledge.

 Notes:
-The decision whether to forward a request or to answer it directly can depend on various static and dynamic factors, such as the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.
+The decision whether to forward a request or to answer it directly can depend on various static and dynamic factors.
+They include the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.